nowaproj/docs/docs/data-connections/supabase/auth.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Authentication 🔐
+# Authentication

+Building apps is exciting — but before your users can truly enjoy your app, they need a way to **sign up, log in, and log out safely**.
+Let’s go through it with you step by step.

+---

-## 1️⃣ Registration (Quick Check Only) 📝
+## 1️.
+Registration
-We just **test registration** to see how it works in Supabase ✅
-👉 No fancy UI here — only a quick check.

-Since registration looks 👯‍♂️ *almost identical* to login in design, we skip building a page for it.
-Later, when we design the **login page**, you’ll instantly recognize how registration would look too 🔑✨
+First, you can test the registration process to confirm everything works correctly with **Supabase**.

+If you’d like to try it out, simply click the signUp button.
+Next, enter your test email and password in the fields we provided for you.
+When you’re ready, just click the Run button

 :::warning

-Heads up: Supabase will send a verification email.
-Make sure to click that link or you won’t be able to sign in.
+ Supabase will send you a verification email.
+Make sure to click the link inside, or you won’t be able to log in.
 :::

 <video controls width="850">